hlascelles/karina_personal_website/_posts/kitchen/2017-02-01-chocolate-cake.md

 * Toast hazelnuts in the oven at 180C.
 * Refrigerate the cake overnight.
 Then serve with hazelnuts.

+**Notes:** I keep small slices of this cake in my fridge; eating them straight out of the freezer instantly satisfies chocolate, cake and ice cream cravings.

 **Inspired by:** [Brian Lagerstrom](https://youtu.be/5bp2XJn5AQs)